-It is possible to connect motion detectors (models ZN1IO-DETEC-P and ZN1IO-DETEC-X from Zennio) to the input ports of Z41 Pro / Lite.
+It is possible to connect motion detectors from Zennio to the input ports of Z41 Pro / Lite.

 Please refer to the specific user manual "Motion Detector", available in the Z41 Pro / Lite product section, at the Zennio website (www.zennio.com).